devvrat-joshi/devvrat-joshi/readme.md

 ## Welcome to my Github Profile!!!
 ![](https://i.imgur.com/alVLV1w.png)

 My name is Devvrat Joshi.
-I have just completed my thrid year of undergraduate in Computer Science and Engineering at IIT Gandhinagar.
+I am a thrid year undergraduate in Computer Science and Engineering at IIT Gandhinagar.
 I am interested in Software and Web-Application development.
 I love competitive coding.
 I read a lot of research in the field of Machine Learning and Data Science.
 <p align="center">
 <a href="https://www.linkedin.com/in/devvrat-joshi-14082000/"><img height="40" src="icons/linkedin.png"></a>&nbsp;&nbsp;
 <a href="mailto:dsjoshi1990@gmail.com"><img height="40" src="icons/gmail.png"></a>